Go Ad-Free

 logoThe People's Perspective on Medicine

-Insulin Resistance Raises the Risk for Alzheimer’s Disease
+Insulin Resistance Raises the Risk for Alzheimer Disease

 People with insulin resistance appear to be at higher risk for Alzheimer's disease diagnoses as they grow older; can this trend be reversed?

-How the Scientists Learned about the Risk for Alzheimer’s Disease:
+How the Scientists Learned about the Risk for Alzheimer Disease:

-The investigators recruited people with an average age of 60 for an Alzheimer’s disease prevention study.
-They used brain scans to see how well the brains were using fuel, and found that folks with insulin resistance were less efficient at burning energy in the parts of the brain first affected with Alzheimer’s disease.
+Insulin resistance is often the first sign of type 2 diabetes.
+Researchers have known for a decade that increased insulin resistance puts the brain at risk for Alzheimer’s disease.
+In one early study from Wisconsin, investigators recruited people with an average age of 60 for an Alzheimer disease prevention study (JAMA Neurology, Sept.
+2015).
+They used brain scans to see how well the brains were using fuel, and found that folks with insulin resistance were less efficient at burning energy in the parts of the brain first affected with Alzheimer disease.

-This research did not follow people over time to see who developed Alzheimer’s disease or other dementia in the subsequent years.
+This research did not follow people over time to see who developed Alzheimer disease or other dementia in the subsequent years.
 That study should be done in the future to verify these conclusions.

-Even before Alzheimer’s disease can be diagnosed, people with insulin resistance had decreased cognitive function.
-Insulin resistance is increased by obesity, a sedentary lifestyle, a diet high in fructose and refined carbs as well as certain drugs, including statins.
+Even before Alzheimer disease could be diagnosed, people with insulin resistance had decreased cognitive function.
+Insulin resistance is linked to obesity, a sedentary lifestyle, a diet high in fructose and refined carbs as well as certain drugs, including statins.

 Rate this article